rhewitt22/advanced-spatial-analysis/_posts/2014-09-25-autocad-integration.md

 ### Strategies:

 In order to complete this assignment I'll need to georeference the files from the CAD department to the North Carolina State Plane projection.
-I will then convert the files into their GIS equivalent features.
+CAD files are different in that a single file can contain multiple features (points, lines, polygons) in a single Draw files.
+I will then convert the files into their GIS equivalent features of point, line, and polygon feature classes.
 ArcGIS provides a series of tools for both georeferencing and file conversion that support input CAD datasets.

 ### Methods: